Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 - Barbershops — typically owner-operated with zero front desk staff

-- Nail Salons — technicians cannot answer while working on nails
+- Nail Salons — technicians can’t answer while working on nails

 - Yoga and Dance Studios — high call volume during registration periods